ZedThree/fort_depend.py/docs/index.rst

 fortdepend: A Fortran Dependency Generator
 ==========================================

-`fortdepend` is a python package to automatically generate Fortran dependencies.
+:py:mod:`fortdepend` is a python package to automatically generate Fortran dependencies.

-Given a set of files, `fortdepend` automatically constructs the dependency graph for the programs and files and can write a dependency file suitable for Makefiles. `fortdepend` now uses pcpp_, a preprocessor written in Python, so it can determine which modules will actually be used when you compile.
+Given a set of files, :py:mod:`fortdepend` automatically constructs the dependency graph for the programs and files and can write a dependency file suitable for Makefiles. :py:mod:`fortdepend` now uses pcpp_, a preprocessor written in Python, so it can determine which modules will actually be used when you compile.

-You can even use `fortdepend` to draw the graph of the module dependencies (requires graphviz_)!
+You can even use :py:mod:`fortdepend` to draw the graph of the module dependencies (requires graphviz_)!

 Original script by D. Dickinson